1

 How much do sculptor jobs pay per hour?

-As of Jul 8, 2026, the average hourly pay for sculptor in the United States is $18.34, according to ZipRecruiter salary data.
+As of Aug 22, 2026, the average hourly pay for sculptor in the United States is $18.34, according to ZipRecruiter salary data.
 Most workers in this role earn between $16.83 and $19.95 per hour, depending on experience, location, and employer.

 Sculptors are artists who create three-dimensional artworks by shaping or combining materials such as stone, metal, clay, wood, or other mediums.
 They use various techniques, including carving, modeling, casting, and assembling, to bring their artistic visions to life.
 Sculptors can work on a variety of projects, ranging from small statues to large public installations, and their work can be found in museums, galleries, parks, and public spaces.
 Their creations may serve decorative, commemorative, religious, or functional purposes.

-How much does a sculptor get paid?
+What does a sculptor do?

 A sculptor is a creative artist who forms materials into different shapes, usually to create art or serve as a model for an object.
 As a sculptor, your responsibilities include using clay or other materials for the sculpting process, applying three-dimensional modeling techniques, using software to prototype or design sculptures, and applying the principles of art to create a high-quality product.
 You may also occasionally use hard materials like stone, discuss production needs with other staff, and adjust models based on feedback from designers and managers.

-What are the key skills and qualifications needed to thrive as a Sculptor, and why are they important?
+What are the key skills and qualifications needed to thrive as a sculptor, and why are they important?

 To thrive as a Sculptor, you need strong artistic ability, a deep understanding of three-dimensional forms, and often a degree in fine arts or sculpture.
 Familiarity with tools such as chisels, welding equipment, and digital modeling software is typically required.
 Creativity, attention to detail, and perseverance are essential soft skills that help sculptors develop unique and impactful works.
 These skills and qualities are crucial for creating high-quality sculptures that effectively convey artistic vision and withstand the demands of various materials and environments.